nthdimtech/nthdimtech-site/content/signet/downloads.md

 ### Android

 The Android client supports android version 4.4 (Lollypop) and above.
 At this time the Android client has a limited set of functionality but can be used to copy account data to the clipboard for use.
+The Android client does not yet support Signet HC but support will be added in the next version.

 1. Download the [apk](https://nthdimtech.com/downloads/signet-releases/android/0.1/signet-0.1.5.apk)